MaximilianDauner/bsys-ss18-template/hw3/simu1/README-segmentation.md

 memory and the corresponding limit also tells us how big the segment is (or how far it grows in the negative direction).

-As in `relocation (simu1)`, there are two steps to running the program to test out your understanding of segmentation.
-First, run without the "-c" flag to generate a set of translations and see if you can correctly perform the address translations yourself.
-Then, when done, run with the "-c" flag to check your answers.
+As in `relocation (hw2/simu2)`, there are two steps to running the program to test out your understanding of segmentation.
+First, run without the `-c` flag to generate a set of translations and see if you can correctly perform the address translations yourself.
+Then, when done, run with the `-c` flag to check your answers.

 For example, to run with the default flags, type: